rei/rei-cedar-docs/docs/components/input/README.md

 - Requiring a value for the `label` field
 - When hiding a label, the `aria-label` attribute is set to the `label` value

+The HTML `placeholder` attribute should not be used as it creates an inaccessible experience when the placeholder content disappears as soon as the user begins typing into the input field.
+Instead the `helper-text` or `info` slots should be used to provide any additional information needed to complete the input.

 <hr>

 # Guidelines